 Modesto Bicycle Accident Lawyer

-As you can see from the accident described above, bicyclists are at serious risk of suffering major injuries or even losing their lives while traveling on Modesto roads and highways.
-In fact, California leads the country in bicyclist deaths.
-Incidents of deadly bicycle collisions were studied and the data revealed that bicyclist deaths increased by a whopping 16 percent during a two-year period.
-Furthermore, bicyclist fatalities account for twice as many deaths in California than the national average.Many Accidents Caused by Driver Negligence
+As you can see from the cycling crash described above, bicyclists are at a high risk of suffering serious injuries or even losing their lives while traveling on Modesto roads and highways.
+California leads the country in bicyclist deaths.
+Incidents of deadly bicycle collisions were studied by the National Highway Traffic Safety Administration (NHTSA) and the data from 2016-2018 revealed that there were 455 cyclist fatalities during that two-year period.
+Furthermore, bicyclist fatalities account for twice as many deaths in California as the national average.Bicycle Accidents and Driver Negligence

 California tries to be a bicycle-friendly state, but there are many roads that lack bike lanes or shoulders.
 This means bicyclists and motorists must share the road and that is when serious collisions can occur.
 It’s also accurate to point out that many motorists ignore protected spaces like dedicated bike lanes and cause serious collisions.
 Common causes of accidents between vehicles and bicyclists include: